Moonkis/Wellspring/Readme.txt

-#This is a README FILE
+#This is a Readme file for Bitbucket